ivanruby/phoenixmanifesto/README.md

 5. **Pessimism, negativism and disbelief** in all great things life has reserved for me and commit to *counting my blessings, appreciating each moment, never skipping an opportunity to be and make someone happy*.

-And, above everything else, **I renounce to being alive and commit to life and living**
+And, above everything else, **I renounce to just being alive and commit to life and living.**

 ***

 ## Ideas, suggestions, feedback?
 If you use github/bitbucket fork this repo and submit a pull request, open an issue or simply drop me a mail at info@ivanruby.com

-##Copyright
-Copyright &copy; 2014 Ivan Ruby.
+##License
+This project is licensed under [Creative Commons](http://creativecommons.org/licenses/by-nc-sa/4.0/)

+Cheers!

+Ivan Ruby